Skip to main content

 • Median annual earnings: According to the latest report NAR Member Profile 2025, the median annual earnings of an American real estate agent are 58,100 USD – an increase of 4% compared to the previous year.

-Changes after the NAR Settlement 2024
+Changes after the NAR settlement 2024

-In August 2024, the changes resulting from the NAR settlement, which altered the way commissions are calculated, came into effect.
-According toRedfin , the average buyer-agent commission in Q2 2025 was 2.43%
+In August 2024, changes resulting from the NAR settlement, which changed how commissions are calculated, came into effect.
+Buyers now must sign a representation agreement before viewing properties, and commission rates are negotiated individually.
+According to Redfin, the average buyer’s agent commission in Q2 2025 was 2.43% – a slight increase compared to 2.38% a year earlier.

 Single-family home for sale in American suburbs, red sign 'Your American Dream Home' on the lawn